Rules & Protesting

 Penalties will be decided by the stewards.
 You MUST protest if you want an infraction to be reviewed.

 To file a protest, complete this form.
 Protests must be submitted by the next morning, 11 am Central.
 Tell us the drivers involved and the approximate lap.
 We’ll do the rest.

 Anyone involved in the race can protest any perceived rule infraction or incident.
 You don’t have to be involved in it directly to protest.

 Stewards may decide to warn rather than penalize a racer.

 - Penalty Schedule

-- Loss of 10 points per offense
+- Loss of 20 points per offense

-- Purposely wrecking someone
+- Purposely wrecking someone or yelling at someone over the radio:

-- 2nd offense in a race or season: Removed from the league
+- 2nd offense: Removed from the league

 - Penalty points are attached to the driver, not the race.
 They aren’t affected by dropped races.